 If unified commerce is high on your priority list this year, you’re not alone.
 Citing a recent survey by Boston Retail Partners (BRP), Retail TouchPoints reported that 81 percent of retailers will be using unified commerce platforms by the end of 2020.

-For those adapting to retail’s digital revolution, “unified commerce” may seem like one more buzz phrase, but the experts at Software Advice, a Gartner Company, argue unified commerce is the real deal, for the long haul.
-“You might be thinking ‘great, another thing that I need to worry about,’ but you’d be wrong,” said content analyst Justin Guinn in his article, “Omnichannel Retail Is So 2012 — But What Is Unified Commerce?”
+For those adapting to retail’s digital revolution, “unified commerce” may seem like one more buzz phrase, but the experts at Software Advice, a Gartner Company, argue unified commerce is for the long haul.
+“You might be thinking ‘great, another thing that I need to worry about,’ but you’d be wrong,” said content analyst Justin Guinn in his article, “Omnichannel Retail Is So 2012.”
 “A unified commerce strategy isn’t ‘another thing you need to worry about’ — it’s the only thing you need to worry about.”

 So why is unified commerce so important to the customer?
-Today’s shoppers expect to be recognised as individuals and rewarded for their loyalty — for not only money spent but also time and effort taken to visit a store.
-They also expect their favourite brands to offer a frictionless experience, allowing them to see products and fulfil purchases across channels.
-Anything less is seen as a bit sloppy… the opposite of unified: disconnected.
-And of course to be unconnected is a catastrophe in our smart, connected world.
+Today’s shoppers expect to be recognized as individuals and rewarded for their loyalty — for not only money spent but also the time and effort taken to visit a store.
+They also expect their favorite brands to offer a frictionless experience, allowing them to see products and fulfil purchases across channels.
+Anything less is seen as, frankly, sloppy, unconnected.
+A catastrophe in our smart, connected world.

 BRP’s report cited these interesting findings from other studies:

 - 84 percent of consumers choose to interact with sales associates when at a physical retailer (Salesfloor)

 - 87 percent base purchasing decisions from the advice of a retail employee (Salesfloor); and

 - 46 percent of shoppers will buy more from a retailer that personalizes the shopping experience (eMarketer).